tanay1997/Advanced-Deep-Learning-project/README.md

 j) Run all the cells in the notebook to get the Confusion matrix for your testing videos.

 k) 'Testing.ipynb' is added to the repository to show results.
 (For demonstration only).
-Use the notebook through Google colab.
+Use notebook through Google colab.